cryptounicorns/gluttony/README.md

 [![Build Status](https://travis-ci.org/cryptounicorns/gluttony.svg?branch=master)](https://travis-ci.org/cryptounicorns/gluttony)

+Receives data from user configured message queue and writes it into user configured persistent storage.

 ## Development

 All development process accompanied by containers.
 Docker containers used for development, Rkt containers used for production.